-What to see in Cappadocia in 2-3, 4 days or more on your own: Top-20 attractions.
-What is the best time to go, 2023 prices for hotels, excursions, how much does a balloon flight cost?
-How to get to Cappadocia from Istanbul or Ankara, where it is better to stay – in the good Time for Trip review.
+What to do in Cappadocia in 2-3 days or more on your own: top-20 attractions you should to visit.
+What is the best time for travelling to the region, 2024 prices in hotels and on excursions, how much does a balloon flight cost?
+How to get to Cappadocia from Istanbul or Ankara, where is it better to stay – in the good Time for Trip review.

 Cappadocia is a historical region in Turkey.
 Located in Central Anatolia, largely within the province (ile) of Nevsehir.
-It is famous for its expressive and bizarre landscapes of natural origin.
+Cappadocia is mainly famous for its expressive and bizarre landscapes of natural origin.

-Local “fairy chimneys” or rock mushrooms of various and sometimes very erotic forms are world-famous, regularly attracting to the region millions of tourists.
+Local “Fairy Chimneys” or rock mushrooms of various and sometimes very erotic forms are world-known, they are regularly attracting to the region millions of tourists

-Literally every traveler considers it his duty to see the underground cities in Cappadocia.
+Literally every traveler considers it his duty to visit in Cappadocia its underground cities.
 Each of which was inhabited probably before the birth of Christ!

 Significant if not the main attractions of Cappadocia are ancient Christian churches.
 And entire monastic complexes, carved into local limestone rocks.
-In some, frescoes from the early Byzantine period have been preserved in very good condition.
+In some of them, frescoes from the early Byzantine period have been preserved in very good condition.

 The boundaries of historical Cappadocia are not defined, especially in the west.
 In general, the area is considered to be bounded by the Taurus mountain range in the south, separating it from the Mediterranean coast.

-The regions of Lycaonia and Galatia is in the west.
-The coastal regions of the Black Sea – in the north.
-And the upper reaches of the river Euphrates – in the east.
+The regions of Lycaonia and Galatia are in the west.
+The coastal regions of the Black Sea are in the north of Cappadocia.
+And the upper reaches of the river Euphrates – in the east

-The highest point is the volcano Erciyes (ancient Greek Argeos, Argaeos) with a height of 3,916 meters.
+The highest point of the region is the volcano Erciyes (ancient Greek Argeos, Argaeos) with a height of 3,916 meters.
 By the way, its slopes are actively skied in winter!

 The earliest mention of the region dates back to the 6th century BC.
 That is, the reign of the Persian kings from the Achaemenid dynasty, Darius I and Xerxes.